 ADA access is available at both services.
 We have handicapped parking spots and a ramp is located on the southwest side of the building (facing Bonnie Brae Blvd.)
 ADA restrooms are located on the main level.

 Please stay home if you are sick.
 We cannot over-emphasize that this is the primary way of protecting each other.
 If you or others in your family have any symptoms of illness, or have been exposed to others that you know are ill, please stay home.
-You can still join for Sunday services through Zoom or YouTube.
+You can still watch our 8:30am Sunday Service online at YouTube.

-Practice social distancing.
-You know the 6-foot rule by now.
-Seats in our sanctuary have been arranged to provide social distancing for individuals, families, or parties (those arriving together).
-Hallways and foyers have been cleared as much as possible; restrooms and other small spaces will be open to one individual at a time.
-Two additional entry/exits have been added to the sanctuary area to reduce congestion.
+Seats in our sanctuary have been arranged to provide social distancing.
+Hallways and foyers have been cleared as much as possible and two additional entry/exits have been added to the sanctuary area to reduce congestion.